AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/variables-global.md

 -  **Default**-_Not set_
 -  **Version**—Adobe Commerce 2.4.5 and later

 When set to `true`, enables cron to run message queue consumers.
-[Adobe I/O Events for Adobe Commerce](https://developer.adobe.com/commerce/events/get-started/) uses message queues to expedite the delivery of critical events.
+[Adobe I/O Events for Adobe Commerce use message queues to expedite the delivery of critical events.

 Adobe recommends that you also add the [`CRON_CONSUMERS_RUNNER`](./variables-deploy.md#cron_consumers_runner) variable to the `deploy` stage of the `.magento.env.yaml` file with `cron_run` set to `true`.

-The following example shows a fully-configured `ENABLE_EVENTING` variable.
+The following example shows a fully configured `ENABLE_EVENTING` variable.

 ```yaml
 stage: